lanzani/esopo-simple-notes/README.md

 Simple markdown editor made with Electron, React and TypeScript.

-It's an interface over a folder of markdown, following the principle of [file over app](https://stephango.com/file-over-app).
+It's an interface over a folder of markdown files, following the principle of [file over app](https://stephango.com/file-over-app).

 Features: